 Biscoff dessert cups are perfect for cookie butter lovers!
 A biscoff cookie crust filled with cookie butter no bake cheesecake filling, drizzled with more cookie butter and sprinkled with biscoff cookie crumbs.
-An easy, no bake dessert perfect for parties!
+An easy, no bake treat perfect for parties!

 Ingredients for Biscoff Dessert Cups